phwl/elec3607-lab/labs/lab3-tayloe/README.md

 ### Question 3 - Iout Signal (30%)
 Measure the transfer function of the Iout signal.
 You will note that it is not the same as Qout.
-Modify the printed circuit to fix this issue and include an oscilloscope trace of the transfer function for both signals in your lab book.
+Modify the printed circuit board (PCB) to fix this issue (by current a track and adding a new wire).
+Include a photograph of your modified PCB and an oscilloscope trace of the transfer function for both signals in your lab book.